 We welcomed his son, Tim Hawking, to mark the occasion where he mentioned how delighted the family was that ‘this magnificent new facility [is named] the Hawking Building.’

-On our sold-out tours, starting today, visitors will be led by an expert guide to walk among hundreds of large objects—including a Spacelab 2 X-ray telescope carried into orbit by the US Space Shuttle Challenger.
+Visitors will be led by an expert guide on public tours among hundreds of large objects—including a Spacelab 2 X-ray telescope carried into orbit by the US Space Shuttle Challenger.

-Next week we look forward to welcoming Key Stage 2 school groups from the local area.
+Later in October we look forward welcoming Key Stage 2 school groups from the local area.
 These groups will enjoy a live science show about forces, delivered by the Science Museum Group’s Explainers, and take part in a hands-on forces workshop in an outdoor learning space then explore iconic objects in the Hawking Building.

 The public can already discover more of the Science Museum Group Collection than ever before.
 Hundreds of thousands of records can now be explored through Science Museum Group’s popular online collection, one of the world’s most extensive online scientific collections.
 Audiences can not only discover incredible objects but uncover the surprising stories behind them with engaging short films, long-form stories, a podcast, journal and online tools.